RenanEspinar/HomeCar/README.md

 - Energy monitoring
 - Custom Home Assistant dashboards

-The interface displayed by HomeCar is completely controlled by your Home Assistant dashboard.
+The interface displayed by HomeCar is controlled by your Home Assistant dashboard.

 ---

 ## Configuration

-Open HomeCar and tap the settings button.
+Open HomeCar on the phone and tap the settings button.

 Enter your Home Assistant address.